thelegend831/teleport-plugins/docker/README.md

 make build-teleport-image
 ```

-_Note: you can pass a `-e RELEASE=binary-teleport-ent-name-to-download` to
+_*Note*: you can pass a `-e RELEASE=binary-teleport-ent-name-to-download` to
 docker build command if you want to — that would install a specified Teleport
 Enterprise version to the container.
 All the build does, actually, is it takes
 the OSS built `teleport:latest`, downloads the Teleport Enterprise edition, and
 installs it._

-_Note: this setup \*\*requires you to bring your own Teleport Enterprise License
+_*Note*: this setup requires you to bring your own Teleport Enterprise License
 and put it to `data/var/lib/teleport/license.pam`.
 Enterprise features, and
 hence the whole flow, might not work otherwise._